-For derecognition of the renegotiated loans the Bank applies the following criteria.
+For derecognition of the renegotiated loans the Group applies the following criteria.
 An exchange between an existing borrower and lender of debt instruments with substantially different terms shall be accounted for as an extinguishment of the original financial asset and the recognition of a new financial asset.
-A substantial modification of the terms of an existing financial asset or a part of it is accounted for as an extinguishment of the original financial asset and the recognition of a new financial asset.
+A substantial modification of the terms of an existing financial asset or a part of it is accounted for as an extinguishment of the original financial asset.